NinoDoko/nino_pianino/README.md

     </li>
     <li>
     repeat: This option will cause the whole block to be repeated multiple times.
 It is there purely as a convenience if you have a block you know will be played multiple times.
 The way it works is it simply adds additional points to the play_at list.
 For instance, a block with 7 beats per bar and 4 bars with play_at: [0, 112] and repeat: 2 will end up with play_at: [0, 28, 112, 140].
+    To use this, you will need to supply the block with a number_of_bars value as well as a number_of_beats_per_bar, so the program can do the math.
+    **Warning: This seems to be malfunctioning atm.
+Do try to avoid using it. **
     </li>
     <li>
     root_note: The root note that, along with the scale value, will determine the notes generated for the block.
 Default: A
     </li>
     <li>
     scale: Combined with the root note, this represents a list of notes that the generator will choose from.
 There's a lot of different types of scales that you can look up online.
-The ones implemented are :
     #TODO spoiler quote with all scales
-    Defaul: minor
+    Default: minor
     </li>
     <li>
     base_notes: If there is not a scale that you want to use, you can use a list of base notes.
 For instance, if you want to use a gypsy scale minus the last two notes, you can write a base_notes value like so: [0, 2, 3, 6, 7].
 Default: []